sueswe/wicked-robot/README.md

 wicked-robot
 ============

+* wickedrobot.pl

-An "action-bot" written in Perl for Linux &amp; Windows.
+An "action-bot" written in Perl for Linux &amp; Windows, that provides it's own server.
-It listens on a port and checks the incoming strings against an action-file; so it is possible to define actions, and run them on demand when you need them.
+It listens on a port and checks incoming messages against an action-file, so it is possible to define actions, and run them on demand when you need them.

-The bot chats the result into an irc-channel of your choice.
+The wickedclient.pl is just an example how messages can be communivated to the server.

+* phibot (&#934;bot)

+The phibot is an bot for an irc-channel.
+As like the wickedrobot, you can order him commands.